Baking Powder Biscuits are flaky, fluffy, light and ready in 30-minutes.

-Making tender flakey biscuits are easy but there are a few quick important tips to keep in mind:
+When making easy tender fluffy biscuits there are a few quick important tips to keep in mind:

-- It is important to have a light gentle touch with your ingredients.
+- Use a light gentle touch with your ingredients.
 Biscuits, as well as quick breads, benefit from minimal mixing.

-- The other key to successful biscuits is to make sure all ingredients are SUPER cold.
+- Make sure all ingredients are SUPER cold.
 I like to whisk my dry ingredients together, chop the butter into small pieces, add to the bowl and then pop the bowl in the freezer for 10-minutes before proceeding.

 - If you don’t have a cutter pat dough into a square and cut into squares or triangles with a sharp knife.